Changing Your Address in Michigan

 Perhaps mom and dad got a little carried away when they named you after that cartoon character they thought was funny when they were children.
 Maybe you simply like the idea of being referred to as "The Accountant Formerly Known as Bob."
 Or maybe you just got married, divorced, or need to change your name on your driver's license because you're in the Witness Protection Program.

 No problem.
 The Secretary of State requires that you apply for the change in person, present your license, and show proof of your legal name change.
 Acceptable proof includes a certified marriage license, divorce decree, or legal name change document.
-Then all that's needed is a new photo and a few dollars to the state ($9 for an operator's license or $18 for a CDL), and it's a whole new you.Articles
+Then all that's needed is a new photo and a few dollars to the state ($9 for an operator's license), and it's a whole new you.Organ Donation Survey